rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 On flatter ground, a Cat was hooked up to a logging arch.
 More difficult to maneuver with an arch in tow, but as already mentioned, it allowed logs to be lifted off the ground on one end for easier skidding.
-Jack’s two logging arches were each a little different.
+Jackâ€™s two logging arches were each a little different.
 One, a wheeled arch with large aircraft tires, while the other had steel tracks.